 All of these expenditures have gone through an editing and imputation process and have been rounded to the nearest penny.
-HHSF09X - HHOT09X are the 12 sources of payment.
-HHTC09X is the total charge, and HHXP09X is the sum of the 12 sources of payment for the home health expenditures.
-The 12 sources of payment are: self/family (HHSF09X), Medicare (HHMR09X), Medicaid (HHMD09X), private insurance (HHPV09X), Veterans Administration/CHAMPVA (HHVA09X), TRICARE (HHTR09X), other Federal sources (HHOF09X), State and Local (nonfederal) government sources (HHSL09X), Workers' Compensation (HHWC09X), other private insurance (HHOR09X), other public insurance (HHOU09X), and other insurance (HHOT09X).
+HHSF11X - HHOT11X are the 12 sources of payment.
+HHXP11X is the sum of the 12 sources of payment for the home health expenditures, and HHTC11X is the total charge.
+The 12 sources of payment are: self/family (HHSF11X), Medicare (HHMR11X), Medicaid (HHMD11X), private insurance (HHPV11X), Veterans Administration/CHAMPVA (HHVA11X), TRICARE (HHTR11X), other Federal sources (HHOF11X), State and Local (nonfederal) government sources (HHSL11X), Workers' Compensation (HHWC11X), other private insurance (HHOR11X), other public insurance (HHOU11X), and other insurance (HHOT11X).
 Analysts can determine if a home health event was provided by an agency or by some other paid independent provider by subsetting the variable MPCELIG to the appropriate and desired value.